Thank you for taking the first step to join the Yale SOM community.

 Insider Tips to Our Application

 Our Admissions Committee members have provided the following information, recorded videos, and targeted advice to help you best navigate the Yale SOM application.
-We invite you to review the information, watch our most recent Application Tips Panel, and follow our blog for additional advice throughout the 2019-2020 application cycle.
+We invite you to review the information, register for our upcoming Application Tips Panel, and follow our blog for additional advice throughout the 2020-2021 application cycle.

 The Admissions Committee seeks to understand elements of your personal background that may provide context for the choices and opportunities that have shaped your academic, professional, and personal experiences.
 All questions in this section are optional.
 If you would like to provide additional information to expand on your responses to any of these questions, please do so in the “Optional Information” section under the “Essay” menu.

 MBA applicants tend to put a lot of emphasis on test scores, but remember that they are just one piece of a larger picture.
 They give us some sense of your level of preparation for the core curriculum, but we consider all parts of your application when evaluating your candidacy and long-term potential.

 We accept both the GMAT and the GRE.
 This includes the online versions of the exams offered during the COVID-19 pandemic.
 The admissions committee has no preference between the two exams, and we’re well versed in evaluating scores from each.
 When completing this section of your application, you only need to list your two highest scores to-date.